 Orange County Health Care Agency: Alcohol and Drug Abuse Services

 Provides structured outpatient alcohol and drug treatment services for adults, including mental health support and information and referral.
-Medi-cal/Medi-caid not accepted.
+Medi-Cal / Medicaid not accepted.

-County of Orange Health Care Agency Behavioral Health Services, Centralized Assessment Team – CAT
+Cal-Optima Behavioral Health Services, Centralized Assessment Team – CAT

 Provides emergency psychiatric evaluation services to the community and follow-up/referral services on all evaluations.
-Staff includes: Licensed clinical social workers, marriage and family therapists, behavioral health specialists, bilingual/bi-cultural staff (Spanish and Vietnamese languages available).
+Staff includes licensed clinical social workers, marriage and family therapists, behavioral health specialists, bilingual / bi-cultural staff (Spanish and Vietnamese languages available).

 California Family Institute